 There is a dead animal on the street.
 Who do I call to remove it?

-Public Works will remove deceased wildlife from the street.
-If the animal is a domestic (dog or cat), the Police Dept Animal Control Officer will take custody pending contact of the owner.
-Call the SPPD at 874-8575 for more info.
+Public Works will remove deceased wildlife from a public right of way.
+Sorry, we are not able to remove from private property.
+If the animal is a domestic (dog or cat), please call the SPPD's Animal Control Officer, who will take custody pending contact of the owner.
+Their number is 767-5511, ext.
+7253.

 There is a skunk under my shed.
 Can you remove it?